Anghille/imdb/README.md

 * Add metascore given to almost every (but not all) movies (Done v0.2.1)
 * multithread the scrapping to fasten the process (Done v0.2.0)
-* Change scraper method (from BeautifulSoup to Scrapy)(work in progress)
-  * add pipeline to mongoDB localy

 ## Versioning
 ### v.0.3.2